 Table of Contents

-Updated by Jordan Millar
+Updated by Andrew Skegg

-Enter the first and last name of the user.
+The first name of the user

 If a mobile phone number is entered here, the user will be able to receive text messages from the notifications system.

-Most organisations already have existing numeric identifiers assigned to each employee which can also be used as the ChekRite Employee ID Number.
-This could be employee ID, payroll number or badge number.
-Otherwise, assign a unique number that each user can routinely remember such as the last six digits of their mobile number.
+Most organisations already have existing numeric identifiers assigned to each employee which can also be used as the Employee ID Number.
+This could be employee ID, payroll number, badge number, or even their phone number.
+Otherwise, you are free to assign any unique number - we recommend the last six digits of their mobile number.

 To add a ChekRite app user to the system do the following:

 - Push the Add New User button if this is a brand new user.

 If this is an existing user, select them from the table, then click the Modify User link.

 - Enter the required information as per the table above.